mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 If you have problems with Heroku, remember to use <code>heroku logs</code> to view the logs.
 The same can be done for Fly.io with <code>fly logs</code>.

 This part of the course is still in beta testing.
-You can already try the material and exercises but they cannot be returned yet and the exercises can change before they are released.
+You can already try the material and exercises, but they cannot be submitted yet and the exercises can change before they are released.